Aeroluna/LunaCoopMod/README.md

 Instead of creating huge waves, the Infested Colonist Compound now does many smaller waves.
 Each infestation upgrade still doubles the amount of infested spawned.

+- Buffed Infested Colonist Compound's Spawn Infested Civilian ability to now be affected by Chrono Boost.

+What's the worst that could happen?

 - Reworked P3.
   - Now increases spawn rate of Infested Bunker, Infested Barracks, and Infested Colonist Compound by 50%.